History of Ontario: Confederation and the late-19th century

 Once constituted as a province, Ontario proceeded to assert its economic and legislative power.
-In 1872, the Liberal Party leader Oliver Mowat became premier, and remained as premier until 1896, despite Conservative control in Ottawa.
+In 1872, the Liberal Party leader, Oliver Mowat, became premier, and remained as premier until 1896, despite Conservative control in Ottawa.
 Mowat fought for provincial rights, weakening the power of the federal government in provincial matters, usually through well-argued appeals to the Judicial Committee of the Privy Council.
 His battles with the federal government greatly decentralized Canada, giving the provinces far more power than Prime Minister John A. Macdonald had intended.

 Mowat consolidated and expanded Ontario's educational and provincial institutions, created districts in Northern Ontario, and fought tenaciously to ensure that those parts of Northwestern Ontario not historically part of Upper Canada (the vast areas north and west of the Lake Superior-Hudson Bay watershed, known as the District of Keewatin) would become part of Ontario, a victory embodied in the Canada (Ontario Boundary) Act, 1889.
 He also presided over the emergence of the province into the economic powerhouse of Canada.
 Mowat was the creator of what is often called Empire Ontario.

 The boundary between Ontario and Manitoba became a hotly contested matter, with the federal government attempting to extend Manitoba's jurisdiction eastward to the Great Lakes, into the areas claimed by Ontario.
-In 1882 Premier Mowat threatened to pull Ontario from Confederation over the issue.
+In 1882, Mowat threatened to pull Ontario from Confederation over the issue.
 Mowat sent police into the disputed territory to assert Ontario's claims, while Manitoba (at the behest of the national government) did the same.
-The Judicial Committee of the Privy Council in Britain, serving as Canada's highest appeal court, repeatedly issued rulings taking the side of provincial rights.
-These decisions would to some extent neutralize the power of the central government, creating a more decentralized federation.
+London's Judicial Committee of the Privy Council, which then served as Canada's highest appeal court, repeatedly issued rulings taking the side of provincial rights.
+Those decisions would to some extent neutralize the power of the central government and create a more decentralized federation.

 John Ibbitson writes that by 1914:

 Confederation had evolved into a creation beyond John A. Macdonald's worst nightmare.
 Powerful, independent provinces, sovereign within their own spheres, manipulated the rights of property, levied their own taxes—even income taxes, in a few cases—exploited their natural resources, and managed schools, hospitals, and relief for the poor, while a weak and ineffectual central government presided over not much of anything in the drab little capital on the banks of the Ottawa.

-Meanwhile, Ontario's Conservative Party leader William Ralph Meredith had difficulty balancing the province's particular interests with his national party's centralism.
+Meanwhile, the leader of the Ontario Conservative Party, William Ralph Meredith, had difficulty balancing the province's particular interests with his national party's centralism.
 Meredith was further undercut by lack of support from the national Conservative party and his own elitist aversion to popular politics at the provincial level.

-In the 1894 election, the main issues were the Liberals' "Ontario System", as well as opposition to French language schools and a rise in anti-Catholicism (led by the Protestant Protective Association (PPA)); farmer interests as expressed by the new Patrons of Industry; support for Toronto business, woman suffrage, and the temperance movement; and the demands of labour unions.
-Mowat and the Liberals maintained their large majority in the assembly.
+In the 1894 election, the main issues were the Liberals' "Ontario System," as well as opposition to French language schools and a rise in anti-Catholicism, led by the Protestant Protective Association (PPA)); farmer interests as expressed by the new Patrons of Industry; support for Toronto business, woman suffrage, and the temperance movement; and the demands of labour unions.
+Mowat's Liberals maintained their large majority in the assembly.